Rice Formula for processes with jumps and applications: Abstract

 \section{Abstract}

-{ We extend Rice Formula for a process that is the sum of a smooth process and a pure jump process.
-We obtain formulas for the mean number of both, continuous and discontinuous crossings through a fixed level on a compact time interval.
-An application to the study of the behavior of the tail of the distribution function of the maximum of the process over a compact time interval is considered.
-Further, we give a generalization, to the non-stationary case, of Borovkov-Last's Rice Formula for Piecewise Deterministic Markov Processes.}
+We extend Rice Formula to a process which is the sum of two independent processes: a smooth process and a pure jump process with finitely many jumps.
+Formulas for the mean number of both continuous and discontinuous crossings through a fixed level on a compact time interval are obtained.
+We present examples in which we compute explicitly the mean number of crossings and compare which kind of crossings dominate for high levels.
+In one of the examples the leading term of the tail of the distribution function of the maximum of the process over a compact time interval as the level goes to infinity is obtained.
+We end giving a generalization, to the non-stationary case, of Borovkov-Last's Rice Formula for Piecewise Deterministic Markov Processes.